intel/helm-charts/charts/intel-qat-resource-driver/README.md

 | image.pullPolicy | string | `"IfNotPresent"` |
 | image.tag | string | `"v0.1.0"` |

-If you change the image tag to be used in Helm chart deployment, ensure that the version of the container image is consistent with CRDs and deployment YAMLs - they might change between releases.
+If you change the image tag to be used in Helm chart deployment, ensure that the version of the container image is consistent with deployment YAMLs - they might change between releases.

-> [!Note]
-> When upgrading, CRDs from previous version need to be removed manually because Helm supports neither upgrading nor deleting CRDs, see: https://github.com/helm/community/blob/main/hips/hip-0011.md